-Diagnoses should lead us to interventions, and his assertion is that our current child diagnoses more often describe behavioral and emotional symptoms that are the result of trauma that needs to be addressed, rather than the use of medications and behavioral interventions that do not address the cause.
+Diagnoses should lead us to interventions, and he assertsis that our current child diagnoses describe behavioral and emotional symptoms that are the result of trauma.
 A similar disconnect comes with Shapiro's theoretical view that negative cognitions are a symptom of unprocessed memories, rather than the cause of dysfunction as cognitive approaches assert.

 Part 4 The Imprint of Trauma

 Here is a very useful description of the normal vs. traumatic brain.
-Both have perceptions of experience stored in neuro networks but the key different is in the level of arousal determined by how personally meaningful and emotional we felt.
+Both have perceptions of experience stored in neuro networks but the key difference is in the level of arousal determined by how personally meaningful and emotional we felt during the experience.
 He goes back to very early research by Charcot and Pierre Janet's on the root of hysteria (now PTSD) characterized by intense emotional arousal.
 He discusses Freud's 'talking cure' involving an 'energetic reaction connected to the memory' being released' for resolution. (p.
 182).

 Most interesting are the results he summarizes of his own research into traumatic memories.
 They differ from positive memories in how they are organized and in their physical reactions.
 Positive memories have a beginning, a middle, and an end.
 Traumatic memories, however, are disorganized, fragmented, with blank periods, presenting as images, physical sensations and intense emotions (does this remind you of EMDR's Phase 3?).
-He learned that 'remembering the trauma with associated affects doesn't necessarily resolve it and language cannot substitute for action.
-Several in our discussion shared confirming experiences of deeper healing with actual or imaginative action completing what the client was unable to do in the past.
+He learned that 'remembering the trauma with associated affects doesn't necessarily resolve it and language cannot substitute for action’.
+We have all experienced or witnessed deeper healing with actual or imaginative action completing what the client was unable to do in the past.

 Part 5 Paths to Recovery